Collagen

 • Beans – A natural source of hyaluronic acid, which helps tissue retain moisture, stay firm, and plump with volume.
 Aim for two tablespoons or more of beans each day.

-• Soy, milk, and cheese – The genistein in soy products help with collagen production and supports block activity by enzymes that cause the tissue to break down.
+• Soy, milk, and cheese – The genistein in soy products helps with collagen production and supports block activity by enzymes that cause the tissue to break down.
 This breakdown leads to a complexion appearing aged.

 These foods are all delicious, nutritious, and age-defying.
 Try adding at least a serving of each to your daily diet.